 If Bodyin8 do not co-operate or do not refund in full, you can then revert to your own network, and ask them to take action under the Mobile Operators Code Of Practice for the management and operation of PFI (Payforit).
 O2, EE, Three and Vodafone also have their own procedures for handling ‘Payforit’ and these are linked on this page which gives more detailed advice on how to proceed if you are refused a full refund.

-Ultimately if a full refund is refused I have evidence that these companies will pay out when faced with the possibility of a claim in the small claims court.
+Ultimately if a full refund is refused Bodyin8 have paid out when faced with the possibility of a claim in the small claims court.
 Legal action, through the small claims court, is likely to be the fastest and most successful approach to resolving a dispute with Bodyin8.
 They don’t dispute that they have taken your money.
 Ultimately they have to prove that you knowingly consented to the payments or make a full refund.

 You should also complain to the Phone-paid Services Authority (PSA) about the unauthorised charges.
 The regulator will not handle individual cases, but will take action if specific companies generate a disproportionate number of complaints.
 PSA have informed us that they are already investigating this company.

 @CallumMelly this guy thinks he’s a “fitness model” YET scams middle aged women.
 Scammed my mum 12 pound a month since December. bodyin8 is what it’s called, avoid at all costs.
 You piece of shit.

 I would rather you gave me my £12 you took out of my mobile bill!!!

 Payforitsucks – know anything about Body in 8?
 I have no idea who they are but this is the second time I have had charges from them.
 Total scam. pic.twitter.com/mqTqCPSx1v